stephanhuewe/netBlockchain/README.md

 Miners are considered to validate the blockchain.
 This costs some CPU power (and by this energy) - that is why they are rewarded with some transaction fee taken from each new transaction.

 ## Hashing
 There is some hash algorithm which is used to link the blocks with each other.
-You can find it within hash.cs:
+You can find it within Hash.cs:

 ```
 public static string CreateHash(string payload)
         {
-            // Sorting?
             byte[] message = Encoding.UTF8.GetBytes(payload);
             SHA256Managed hashString = new SHA256Managed();
             string hex = String.Empty;